 Encompassing, Iceland, Ireland and the countries of the United Kingdom, the section currently has more than 60 members, with a Board of 10 Trustees and employs one staff member, a part-time Development Officer.
 Please head to www.europarc-ai.org for more information.

 The Czech Republic brings together the protected areas of that country to exchange ideas and views.

 One of our oldest sections, EUROPARC Germany, has been very successful in representing the national parks, nature parks and biosphere reserves of Germany: www.nationale-naturlandschaften.de.
 Click www.europarc-deutschland.de to find out more about the projects coordinated by EUROPARC Germany.

-Happily the French Section of the Federation was reestablished this year thanks to the efforts of the organisations “Parcs nationaux de France” and the “Fédération des Parcs naturels régionaux de France”.
-The two organisations will take it in turns to host the section.
-The presidency will change organisation every three years and currently lies with the Parcs nationaux de France.
+Our French Section thanks to the efforts of two organisations “Parcs nationaux de France” and the “Fédération des Parcs naturels régionaux de France” works really hard.
+The two organisations take turns to host the section.
+The presidency changes every three years and currently lies with the Parcs nationaux de France.
 The French section website is: www.europarc-fr.org

 Nordic and Baltic countries have combined protected areas expertise arising from Norway, Sweden, Finland, Denmark, Lithuania, Latvia, Estonia and Iceland into this one regional section.
 Click on www.europarc-nb.org for more information.